MelikaSepidband/News-Classification/README.md

 plot_distribution : shows the distribution of categories in news data in a diagram.

-clean_text : deleting characters that are not main characters, replace numbers with "N".
+clean_text : deleting characters that are not main characters and replace numbers with "N".

 count_words : returns a dictinary of tokens and their frequencies.